Listen to the audiobook:

 2. Climate Change

-Climate change is a hot topic in today’s society, with celebrities, media personalities, politicians, and members of the general public weighing in.
+Climate change is one of the hottest topics in public discourse today, with celebrities, media personalities, politicians, and members of the general public weighing in.
 The most frequently heard assertion is that the emission of greenhouse gases by humans has caused global warming that will lead to climate disasters.

 Advocates claim that this conclusion is reached through scientific consensus and that the science is settled.
 To some environmentalists, people who reject this conclusion are not only considered anti-science, but also anti-humanity.
 The voices of those who oppose the prevailing view are stifled, seldom appearing in the media or academic journals, in order to maintain the image of a consensus.